TheRincon/gc_plotter/README.md

 ### bedtools

 Finally, we have [bedtools](https://bedtools.readthedocs.io/en/latest/content/installation.html) .
-Bedtools makes the windows and counts nucleotides occurences in the fasta file.
+The Bedtools package makes the windows and counts nucleotides occurrences in the fasta file.

 ---